Fiwafoofa/website/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
-At minimum 6 HTML pages.
-Pages for login, home page, group summary, group creation, product viewing, and product creation.
+Created 4 HTML pages.
+Pages for login, manager dashboard page, admin group summary, and employee page.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 (Yes, I copied this from the example because it's literally what CSS is used for.
 What else am I supposed to say?
 You better not doc me!)
 - **JavaScript** - Provides login, choice display, creating/viewing productings, and creating/viewing groups.
 - **Service** - Backend service with endpoints for: